hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 ## Running

-when running Hyprland in Debug mode, the config is `~/.config/hypr/hyprlandd.conf` and the logs can be found at `/tmp/hypr/[INSTANCE SIGNATURE]/hyprlandd.log`.
+When running Hyprland in Debug mode, the config is `~/.config/hypr/hyprlandd.conf` and the logs can be found at `/tmp/hypr/[INSTANCE SIGNATURE]/hyprlandd.log`.